ali8137/Ecommerce-web-application-frontend/README.md

 ### Running the Application

+- once the backend server is running at http://localhost:8088, you can access the app at http://localhost:5173

-To start the application, run the following command:
+- To start the application, run the following command:

 `npm start`

 ---

 ## Deployment

+💡 **TODO:**
+- [ ] update this section